OpenAI to Shut Down its Inaccurate AI Detector

 The employment of more complex artificial intelligence is made possible by the nearly daily appearance of new technologies.
 A tiny business for AI detectors has consequently grown.

-OpenAI announced the release of its AI Classifier.
-The company asserted that it was capable of differentiating a text written by a human or an AI tool.
+When OpenAI announced the release of its AI classifier, the company asserted that it was capable of differentiating between a text written by a human or an AI tool.
 OpenAI, on the other hand, labeled the classifier as "not fully reliable."
 The study's authors noted that testing on a "challenge set" of texts correctly classified 26% of AI-written material as "likely AI- written."
 They mistook 9% of human-written material for AI-written, though.

 The AI Classifier, according to OpenAI, had some shortcomings, such as being untrustworthy on text with fewer than 1,000 characters.
 Outside of its training data, it performed poorly and misclassified stuff created by humans as having been generated by artificial intelligence.